AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 An NVIDIA GPU with >= 5 GB of VRAM using the lite option

-If running with a low VRAM GPU, you will not have access to the `>upscale` endpoint and will not have the ability to use multiple samplers.
-Pay close attention to all steps labeled **LOW VRAM GPU USERS** in the installation instructions.
+If running with a low VRAM GPU, you will not have access to the `>upscale` endpoint as you will run out of RAM.

 ## Installation